DannyDainton/All-Things-Postman/README.md

 My goal is to create a space where I can show examples of some of the many features in the tool and for it to also be a living piece of documentation, that will change over time to reflect the new changes being released.

-You can keep up to date with these changes via the [Change Log](https://www.getpostman.com/apps#changelog) and by subscribing to the Postman [Blog](http://blog.getpostman.com/).
+You can keep up to date with these changes via the [Release Notes](https://www.getpostman.com/downloads/release-notes) and by subscribing to the Postman [Blog](http://blog.getpostman.com/).
+As well as these, there is also have a [Better Practices](https://medium.com/better-practices) Medium site full of really cool Postman usecases.

 One of the main reasons why I'm a huge advocate of the tool, is the supporting [documentation and learning guides](https://www.getpostman.com/docs/) that have been created - Although I will be covering some of the same features, I will be including usable content that you can import into your own instance and work through the example at a pace that suits you.